objarni/private-tutor-helper/README.md

 }
 ```

+### How do I setup development environment?

+Install elm:

+    npm install -g elm

+Also make sure Python3.6+ is available.

+### How do I build the app?

+    ./build.sh

 ### How do I run the app?

-    make build && make run
+    ./run.sh

 .. then surf to http://localhost:8000/index.html to view and update journal.

-### What technologies are used?
+### What is the tech stack?

   - Elm0.19 + elm-ui for front end
   - Python3.6 with bottle.py for backend
-  - git + GitHub for hosting, version control and CI
+  - git + GitHub for hosting, version control
-  - Make for building, testing, serving app
+  - Bash scripts for build, running

 ### TODO

-  - go back to makefile development workflow (remove Build.hs)
   - introduce elm-test to project (investigate how this is installed properly in 19.1 nowadays)
   - introduce elm-program-test for regression testing